Knower: Career

-Knower released their first album in 2010.
 In early 2010, the group began to upload their music to YouTube.
 Their first video, a cover of Britney Spears's song "3" got a lot of hits quickly thanks to Jack Conte promoting it on YouTube.
 Another early video release, "Window Shop" (originally recorded on Louis Cole's first album) also got a lot of hits thanks to a front page YouTube feature.
 In this same year, they released their debut album, Louis Cole and Genevieve Artadi.

 In 2011, their second album Think Thoughts was released.
 Songs such as "Around" and "I Remember" presented some heavy funk grooves.
 Soon after the release of this album, the group collaborated with Pomplamoose to release a single, "It Goes On."
 Sporting the group's distinctive electro-funk sound, the single brought increased visibility to the duo.

-Let Go, Knower's third album, was released in 2013.
+In early 2013, they changed the group's name to Knower.
+Let Go, Knower's third album, was released in April 2013.
 They followed the release of Let Go with a performance at Bonnaroo Festival with Soul Khan, Jenny Suk, and Black Violin.
 Knower also went on a tour of the east coast United States with duo WeYou, consisting of Nate Wood and Jesske Hume.

 In 2014, Knower released the non-album single "I Must Be Dreaming", and toured the East Coast and the South.
 They were also presented by Quincy Jones in a new artist concert series in Los Angeles.
 Their song "Fuck the Makeup, Skip the Shower" was featured on FlyLo FM (hosted by Flying Lotus) on the next-gen version of Grand Theft Auto V.

 In 2015, Knower recorded with Snarky Puppy on their Family Dinner – Volume 2.